ChrisPritchard/ctf-writeups/tryhackme-rooms/trypwnmetwo.md

 }
 ```

 Fairly standard.
 The binary has all protections but is not PIE, and the libc it uses is also provided.
-By testing with "AAAAAAAA %6$p" we find the offset to the buffer is 6.
-The goal will be to overwrite the got entry for exit with something, likely system.
+By testing with `AAAAAAAA %6$p` we find the offset to the buffer is **6**.
+The goal will be to overwrite the got entry for something with libc.sym.system.
 However, we need a libc leak (as libc itself is PIE) to find the address of system... as the program only reads and writes once, we will need to loop main.

 The steps will be: